-This privacy notice does not apply to any contact between you and a counsellor or psychotherapist displayed on our site.
+This privacy notice does not apply to any contact between you and a professional displayed on our site.
 You should check the other party’s privacy notice to make sure you understand how they collect and use your information.

 - Who we are